noahehall/theBookOfNoah/0current/languages/scala/zio.zio.v1.md

 #### R: Environemnt Type

-- R: the input environment effect; the context in which this effect executes; think scala givens/implicits
+- R: the input environment effect; comprehensive dependency injection
-  - the environment required for the effect to be executed; think dependency injection
+  - the environment (dependencies) required for the effect to be executed
-    - within the effect you have access to the inputs, e.g. access to a db connection/configuration/etc
   - set to `Any` if no dependencies are required

 #### E: Error Type